Abhiram-16/CrimeScope/README.md

 ## 🎯 Project Overview

-Crime Chronicle is a sophisticated local LLM-powered chatbot that revolutionizes crime data analysis.
+CrimeScope is a sophisticated local LLM-powered chatbot that revolutionizes crime data analysis.
 It combines the power of retrieval-augmented generation (RAG) with predictive analytics to provide comprehensive insights into Buffalo's crime patterns.

 ### Key Capabilities